evert/evert.github.com/_posts/2023/2023-03-30-switching-to-fedora.md

 know what to look for which makes me slightly worried my computer is not running optimally.
 Battery feels worse but that could also be my imagination.

-Video in Firefox didn't work at all in stock firefox.
+Video in Firefox didn't work at all in stock Fedora.
 I had to install ffmpeg to get it to barely function, but then I discovered [RPM Fusion][7], where I got an even better ffmpeg, plus gstreamer and Intel drivers and I can now watch beautiful smooth 4K video, and confirmed with `intel_gpu_top` that I'm using